-- you make an authorised disclosure prior to the offence being committed and you gain appropriate consent/DAML (the consent defence); - In relation to s329 you will also have a defence if you received adequate consideration for the criminal property (the adequate consideration defence); or - you intended to make an authorised disclosure but had a reasonable excuse for not doing so (the reasonable excuse defence).
+- you make an authorised disclosure prior to the offence being committed and you gain appropriate consent/DAML (the consent defence); - in relation to s329 you will also have a defence if you received adequate consideration for the criminal property (the adequate consideration defence); or - you intended to make an authorised disclosure but had a reasonable excuse for not doing so (the reasonable excuse defence) - in the limited circumstances set out at 16.4.4 and 16.5.5 below.
+The Home Office has produced guidance on these defences. - the transaction is exempt due to the amount of criminal property being valued at less than £1,000 and the transaction taking place in the regulated sector - in certain circumstances, the proceeds of crime were part of a mixed-property transaction (see 16.4.5 below).